deltamualpha/dashboard/README.md

 To use, run `npm install`, then `npm start`.
 Tests are provided in `/tests/`;
 use `npm test` to run them.

+In order to make playing with the dashboard easier (assuming you don't want to test this out on a machine under load), running `demo.js` will start writing into an `access.log` file in the same directory plausible-looking random w3c-formatted log lines.
+There are CLI opts: `maxRate`, `minRate`, and `movement`, which should be pretty obvious.

 Under the Hood
 --------------